CenturyLinkCloud/PublicKB/Cloud Application Manager/Getting Started/getting-started-login-quick-tour.md

 ![Activity page, Filter dropdown](../../images/cloud-application-manager/activity-filter-list.png)

     * **Provider**, this option filters the result and shows only the provider's activity.
-    * **Settings**, this option filters the result and shows only the Setting's activity.
+    * **Box**, this option filters the result and shows only the box's activity.
-    * **User**, this option filters the result and shows only the activities that are related to the users.
+    * **Instance**, this option filters the result and shows only the activities that are related to the instances.
+    * **Catalog**, this option filters the result and shows only the catalog's activity.

         > **note that you can combine these filters with each other on your own will.**

 * Search by user name or action to narrow the results, or click on certain actions to navigate to the affected resource.

 ___

 **Your Account**